nengo/nengo-dl/docs/migration-guide.rst

             )

 5.  **Rate/spiking neuron swapping is controlled by Keras** ``learning_phase``.
-In Nengo DL 2 and 3 spiking neuron models are automatically swapped for rate mode equivalents during training.
+In NengoDL 2 and 3 spiking neuron models are automatically swapped for rate mode equivalents during training.
 However, sometimes it is useful to manually enable this swapping in other functions (for example, in order to evaluate the loss function on test data but with the swapped rate neuron models).
 There were a couple